paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Paul T.
 type: review
 rating: 5
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+They are prompt, efficient and polite, good value.
+They have just done some work on the front of my house very pleased.
+Am already discussing some work to be done!